filecoin-project/sentinel/docs/content/en/software/lily/operation.md

 be captured.
 These traces are produced using Jaeger and are compatible with [OpenCensus](https://opencensus.io/tracing/).

-Jaeger tracing can be enabled by passing the `--tracing` flag on daemon startup.
+Jaeger tracing can be enabled by passing the `--jaeger-tracing` flag on daemon startup.
 There are other configuration values which have "reasonable" default values, but should be reviewed for your use case before enabling tracing. `lily help monitoring` provides more information about these aspects.